 Possibly lower interest rate than a credit card | Credit can be damaged if the loan is not repaid on time |

 Students who find themselves financially strapped can explore financial aid such as scholarships, grants, work-study programs, student loans, and emergency student aid. - Student loans can be federal or private, each having their own approval process and pros and cons.
-It’s important to note that federal student loans offer repayment options and student loan refinancing options that may not be available with private student loans.
+It’s important to note that federal student loans offer repayment options and federal benefits that may not be available with private student loans.

 - Federal student aid may also include grants and work-study.